AcceleratedLinux/accelerated-linux/linux/Documentation/virt/kvm/api.rst

 ``KVM_MSR_FILTER_READ``

   Filter read accesses to MSRs using the given bitmap.
-A 0 in the bitmap indicates that a read should immediately fail, while a 1 indicates that a read for a particular MSR should be handled regardless of the default filter action.
+A 0 in the bitmap indicates that read accesses should be denied, while a 1 indicates that a read for a particular MSR should be allowed regardless of the default filter action.

 ``KVM_MSR_FILTER_WRITE``

   Filter write accesses to MSRs using the given bitmap.
-A 0 in the bitmap indicates that a write should immediately fail, while a 1 indicates that a write for a particular MSR should be handled regardless of the default filter action.
+A 0 in the bitmap indicates that write accesses should be denied, while a 1 indicates that a write for a particular MSR should be allowed regardless of the default filter action.

-``KVM_MSR_FILTER_READ | KVM_MSR_FILTER_WRITE``

-  Filter both read and write accesses to MSRs using the given bitmap.
-A 0 in the bitmap indicates that both reads and writes should immediately fail, while a 1 indicates that reads and writes for a particular MSR are not filtered by this range.

 flags values for ``struct kvm_msr_filter``:

 ``KVM_MSR_FILTER_DEFAULT_ALLOW``

-  If no filter range matches an MSR index that is getting accessed, KVM will fall back to allowing access to the MSR.
+  If no filter range matches an MSR index that is getting accessed, KVM will allow accesses to all MSRs by default.

 ``KVM_MSR_FILTER_DEFAULT_DENY``

-  If no filter range matches an MSR index that is getting accessed, KVM will fall back to rejecting access to the MSR.
-In this mode, all MSRs that should be processed by KVM need to explicitly be marked as allowed in the bitmaps.
+  If no filter range matches an MSR index that is getting accessed, KVM will deny accesses to all MSRs by default.

-This ioctl allows user space to define up to 16 bitmaps of MSR ranges to specify whether a certain MSR access should be explicitly filtered for or not.
+This ioctl allows userspace to define up to 16 bitmaps of MSR ranges to deny guest MSR accesses that would normally be allowed by KVM.
+If an MSR is not covered by a specific range, the "default" filtering behavior applies.
+Each bitmap range covers MSRs from [base .. base+nmsrs).

-If this ioctl has never been invoked, MSR accesses are not guarded and the default KVM in-kernel emulation behavior is fully preserved.
+If an MSR access is denied by userspace, the resulting KVM behavior depends on whether or not KVM_CAP_X86_USER_SPACE_MSR's KVM_MSR_EXIT_REASON_FILTER is enabled.
+If KVM_MSR_EXIT_REASON_FILTER is enabled, KVM will exit to userspace on denied accesses, i.e. userspace effectively intercepts the MSR access.
+If KVM_MSR_EXIT_REASON_FILTER is not enabled, KVM will inject a #GP into the guest on denied accesses.

+If an MSR access is allowed by userspace, KVM will emulate and/or virtualize the access in accordance with the vCPU model.
+Note, KVM may still ultimately inject a #GP if an access is allowed by userspace, e.g. if KVM doesn't support the MSR, or to follow architectural behavior for the MSR.

+By default, KVM operates in KVM_MSR_FILTER_DEFAULT_ALLOW mode with no MSR range filters.

 Calling this ioctl with an empty set of ranges (all nmsrs == 0) disables MSR filtering.
 In that mode, ``KVM_MSR_FILTER_DEFAULT_DENY`` is invalid and causes an error.

-As soon as the filtering is in place, every MSR access is processed through the filtering except for accesses to the x2APIC MSRs (from 0x800 to 0x8ff);
-x2APIC MSRs are always allowed, independent of the ``default_allow`` setting, and their behavior depends on the ``X2APIC_ENABLE`` bit of the APIC base register.

 .. warning::
-   MSR accesses coming from nested vmentry/vmexit are not filtered.
+   MSR accesses as part of nested VM-Enter/VM-Exit are not filtered.
    This includes both writes to individual VMCS fields and reads/writes through the MSR lists pointed to by the VMCS.

-If a bit is within one of the defined ranges, read and write accesses are guarded by the bitmap's value for the MSR index if the kind of access is included in the ``struct kvm_msr_filter_range`` flags.
-If no range cover this particular access, the behavior is determined by the flags field in the kvm_msr_filter struct: ``KVM_MSR_FILTER_DEFAULT_ALLOW`` and ``KVM_MSR_FILTER_DEFAULT_DENY``.

-Each bitmap range specifies a range of MSRs to potentially allow access on.
-The range goes from MSR index [base .. base+nmsrs].
-The flags field indicates whether reads, writes or both reads and writes are filtered by setting a 1 bit in the bitmap for the corresponding MSR index.

-If an MSR access is not permitted through the filtering, it generates a
-#GP inside the guest.
-When combined with KVM_CAP_X86_USER_SPACE_MSR, that
-allows user space to deflect and potentially handle various MSR accesses into user space.

-If a vCPU is in running state while this ioctl is invoked, the vCPU may experience inconsistent filtering behavior on MSR accesses.
+   x2APIC MSR accesses cannot be filtered (KVM silently ignores filters that cover any x2APIC MSRs).

+Note, invoking this ioctl while a vCPU is running is inherently racy.
+However, KVM does guarantee that vCPUs will see either the previous filter or the new filter, e.g. MSRs with identical settings in both the old and new filter will have deterministic behavior.

+Similarly, if userspace wishes to intercept on denied accesses, KVM_MSR_EXIT_REASON_FILTER must be enabled before activating any filters, and left enabled until after all filters are deactivated.
+Failure to do so may result in KVM injecting a #GP instead of exiting to userspace.

 4.98 KVM_CREATE_SPAPR_TCE_64
 ----------------------------